-I’ve chosen as my logo the Australian Crane, better known as a Brolga.
-They love to “dance” and this exuberance of courtship captures for me their innocent joy for living that I hope my scrap metal art can express.
+The Australian Crane, better known as a Brolga loves to “dance” and this exuberance of courtship captures for me their innocent joy for living that I hope my scrap metal art can express.

-I saw an on-line video of dancing brolgas and was enarmoured with their beauty.
+I watched a video of dancing brolgas and was enarmoured with their beauty.
 I froze a number of images, printed them off, and with them as a guide I went to the shed and fashioned this brolga from the materials I had on hand.